a20351766/udo.1.4.0/docs/source/CONTRIBUTING.rst

 Project Governance
 ------------------

-Hyperledger Fabric is managed under an open governance model as described in our `charter <https://www.hyperledger.org/about/charter>`__.
+Hyperledger UDO is managed under an open governance model as described in our `charter <https://www.hyperledger.org/about/charter>`__.
 Projects and sub-projects are lead by a set of maintainers.
 New sub-projects can designate an initial set of maintainers that will be approved by the